serokell/qtah/README.md

 There is an example program that can be run with `run-example.sh` after building and installing Qtah.

+## Code layout

+There is a Hoppy generator in `/qtah-generator`.
+Within there, all API definitions are in `src/Graphics/UI/Qtah/Internal/Interface`.
+Generated bindings go into `/qtah/cpp` and `/qtah/hs` for the C++ and Haskell sides, respectively, and the C++ build outputs end up in `/qtah/cpp-build`.

+For each supported Qt class, Hoppy creates the module `Graphics.UI.Qtah.Generated.<module>.<class>`.
+These bindings' names are prefixed with their class name, for example `Graphics.UI.Qtah.Generated.Core.QPoint.qPoint_setX`.
+Rather than expose this interface directly, Qtah includes a second generator that creates wrapper modules that are meant to be imported qualified, and leave out the class name from their bindings:

+    import qualified Graphics.UI.Qtah.Core.QPoint as QPoint

+    ...
+QPoint.setX ...

+These wrapper modules are also where Qtah adds support for signals and events.
+Core support for these is in `Graphics.UI.Qtah.Signal` and `Graphics.UI.Qtah.Event`.
+Signals are represented by `Signal` objects in the module for the defining class.
+Events are classes in their own right, but also have an `Event` instance.

+Most Qt classes are not convertible in the Hoppy `ClassConversion` sense.
+Select classes are, including `QString` (which converts to a native Haskell string) and some simple classes that have pure Haskell implementations to mirror their C++ ones, such as `QPoint` and `HPoint`.
+These make it easier to construct values, since the Haskell version can be passed anywhere a const C++ version is expected.

+Bindings for the `Qt::` namespace are in `Graphics.UI.Qtah.Core.Types`.
+Many enums in Qt also support bitwise or on their values in certain contexts, so these types have both a Hoppy enum and a bitspace defined.

+For templates, a separate module is created for each instantiation:
+`Graphics.UI.Qtah.Core.QList.QObject` is for `QList<QObject*>`.

 ## Developing

 When creating patches, please enable the pre-commit hook at